Annali-Casanueva/annali-casanueva.github.io/pages/en/cv.md

 Teaching Experience
 ===================

+2025 :: **Invited lecture** on the political economy of protests in the U.S., Freie Universität Berlin

+2023 -- 2025 :: **Supervision** of 2 bachelor theses and 3 master theses.

 2019 :: **Advanced Quantitative Methods**, Lecturer, Graduate level, IHEAL

 2019 :: **Advice to master students for their master thesis**, Teaching Assistant, Graduate level, IHEAL